zackJKnight/Lineup.Coach/README.md

 Code in progress to aid my thinking about filling a lineup for a game of youth soccer.

+## TODO

+- [ ] ensure player starting? functions use positions on stack in progress and not default
+- [ ] make benches back into first rate positions
+- [ ] add to check that player hasn't exceeded max bench count
+- [ ] handle players not present - generate number of benches dynamically.
+- [ ] handle not enough players to fill the game - consider the idea of a blank placeholder

 ## Terminology

 Placement Score - a number of points that represents the player's current starting positions in relation to placement decision factors, e.g., player's preference.